HereThereBeMonsters/us-international-swiss-latin/README.md

 ## Linux

+The Linux version has an interesting addition: the `caps_lock` key can be used, in addition to the `alt_gr` key, in order to access the alternative characters.

 Note: These instructions are valid and were tested on Ubuntu 18.10.
 For other versions and distributions, the paths of the files might be different.

 To install the layout on Linux: